 Wireless Local-Area Networks, known as Wireless LAN or simply WLAN technology, provide network connections over microwave links typically around 2.4 and 5 GHz.
 Most of what is called WLAN today is based on the IEEE 802.11 family of standards and marketed as Wi-Fi.

-Another general family of wireless network technology is based on digital mobile telephony, carrying IP networking over the worldwide GSM internetwork.
-Look here for an example of GSM IP networking in Bulgaria, where in 2011 they had the third-fastest Internet service in the world.
+Another general family of wireless network technology is based on digital mobile telephony, carrying IP networking over the worldwide mobile telephony internetwork.
+Look here for an example of mobile IP networking in Bulgaria, where in 2011 they had the third-fastest Internet service in the world.

 The U.S. Federal Communications Commission released the 2.5 GHz ISM band for unlicensed use in 1985. (that is, the Industrial, Scientific, and Medical radio bands used by microwave ovens, medical diathermy, and industrial RF heating)